qmsk/backup/README.md

 ### zfs snapshot storage

 The `qmsk.backup-zfs` script can be used manage ZFS snapshots with retention intervals.

+The script has three modes of operation:

+* Using `--rsync-source` will first rsync from the remote source, and then create a local ZFS snapshot.
+* Using `--zfs-source` will use ZFS bookmarks to create and send a temporary snapshot from the remote source.
+  This relies on the remote source using the `pvl.zfs-ssh-command` wrapper script.
+* Otherwise, a local ZFS snapshot will be created without any remote sync.

 It also supports using rsync to backup remote filesystems onto the local ZFS filesystems before snapshotting.